 Plant-directed Phenomenological Research Group (PPRG):

-This Research Group is intended for individuals with prior experience of the phenomenological / Goethean / ’plant immersion’ (as practiced at Viriditas NZ) methods of plant-directed learning.
-We are looking for people with an interest in developing the phenomenological practice and to collaboratively create a ‘compendium’ or directory of plant qualities and ‘affinities’.
+This Research Group is intended for individuals with prior experience of the phenomenological / Goethean / ’plant immersion’ (as practiced at Viriditas NZ) processes of plant-directed learning.
+We are looking for people with an interest in developing a phenomenological practice and who would like to collaborative create a ‘compendium’ of plant qualities and ‘affinities’.

 To increase competence of individual practitioners in phenomenological/participatory research methods.

 To broaden understanding and knowledge of plants, beyond chemical and biological constituents and component parts.